-On November 16, 2015 the Securities and Exchange Commission (“SEC”) issued administrative and cease and desist proceedings against Virtus Investment Advisers, Inc. (“Virtus”) for marketing “materially inflated, and hypothetical and back-tested, performance track record” of one of its sub-advisers, F-Squared Investments, Inc. (“F-Squared”), to certain advisory clients and mutual fund shareholders.
+On November 16, 2015, the Securities and Exchange Commission (“SEC”) issued administrative and cease and desist proceedings against Virtus Investment Advisers, Inc. (“Virtus”) for marketing a “materially inflated, and hypothetical and back-tested, performance track record” of one of its sub-advisers, F-Squared Investments, Inc. (“F-Squared”), to certain advisory clients and mutual fund shareholders.
 F-Squared had been sanctioned by the SEC in December 2014 for the same.

 According to the SEC’s Order, Virtus had issued marketing materials and its wholesalers gave presentations that reflected that F-Squared performance was “live” in spite of the firm’s concerns about the performance calculations, and the fact that the Financial Industry Regulatory Authority (“FINRA”) has informed Virtus that such was back-tested and therefore could be misleading.

 The SEC also sanctioned Virtus for violating, among others, Rule 206(4)-7 and Rule 204(2) of the Investment Advisers Act of 1940, stating the following: